A survey, review, and future trends of skin lesion segmentation and classification: Image Acquisition

 \section{Image Acquisition}

-The first stage of a computerized SLA system is image acquisition, with numerous available non-invasive imaging techniques such as dermoscopy, photography, confocal scanning laser microscopy, optical coherence tomography, ultrasound imaging, magnetic resonance imaging, and spectroscopic imaging to assist dermatologists \citep{hasan2020dsnet}.
-Macroscopic and dermoscopic images are examples of images acquired from such systems that have been extensively adopted for SLA purposes \citep{oliveira2018computational}.
-However, accumulating those acquired images in a dataset is at the heart of any automated system development, either for the segmentation or classification of skin lesions.
-Many public datasets for SLS and/or SLC have been utilized for a long time.
-Some of these datasets are International Skin Imaging Collaboration (ISIC) \citep{gutman2016skin, codella2018skin, codella2019skin, tschandl2018ham10000, combalia2019bcn20000, rotemberg2021patient}, PH2 \citep{mendoncca2013ph}, Interactive Atlas of Dermoscopy (IAD) \citep{argenziano2002dermoscopy}, Image Retrieval in Medical Applications (IRMA) \citep{codella2015deep}, Dermaquest \citep{amelard2014high}, etc. The former ISIC datasets include five distinct open versions with various image numbers and classes for five consecutive years, such as ISIC-16 \citep{gutman2016skin}, ISIC-17 \citep{codella2018skin}, ISIC-18 \citep{codella2019skin, tschandl2018ham10000}, ISIC-19 \citep{combalia2019bcn20000}, and ISIC-20 \citep{rotemberg2021patient} respectively for the years from 2016 to 2020.
+A computerized SLA system acquires images using non-invasive techniques such as dermoscopy, photography, confocal scanning laser microscopy, optical coherence tomography, ultrasound imaging, magnetic resonance imaging, and spectroscopic imaging.
+However, macroscopic and dermoscopic images are widely utilized for SLA \citep{oliveira2018computational}.
+Accumulating acquired images in a dataset is key to any automated SLS and/or SLC in the SLA system.
+Long-used public datasets for SLA are International Skin Imaging Collaboration (ISIC) \citep{gutman2016skin, codella2018skin, codella2019skin, tschandl2018ham10000, combalia2019bcn20000, rotemberg2021patient}, PH2 \citep{mendoncca2013ph}, Interactive Atlas of Dermoscopy (IAD) \citep{argenziano2002dermoscopy}, Image Retrieval in Medical Applications (IRMA) \citep{codella2015deep}, Dermaquest \citep{amelard2014high}, etc. The ISIC datasets include five distinct open versions with various image numbers and classes for five consecutive years: ISIC-16 \citep{gutman2016skin}, ISIC-17 \citep{codella2018skin}, ISIC-18 \citep{codella2019skin, tschandl2018ham10000}, ISIC-19 \citep{combalia2019bcn20000}, and ISIC-20 \citep{rotemberg2021patient} respectively for the years from 2016 to 2020.
 The next section~\ref{Datasets_explain} briefly summarizes those datasets.